 Meaningful Use Stage 2 requires that providers implement five CDS rules related to at least four clinical quality measures utilizing drug-to-drug and drug-to-allergy rules to prevent adverse events.

 According to Black Book’s 2013 review of seven different polls, first generation EHRs have not been living up to physician expectations.
 Significantly, 60 percent of respondents reported being dissatisfied with how their EHR system affected their practice workflow.
 Physicians also reported spending 44 percent of their time using their EHR system, compared to 28 percent of their time with patients.

-EHR change also frequently occurs when private practice physicians join larger hospitals or integrated health systems.
+EHR change frequently occurs when private practice physicians join larger hospitals or integrated health systems.
 In such cases, the acquiring party will often push for a new EHR to be adopted.

 Regardless of the motivation for switching to another system, the previous experiences of doctors and other EHR users provides an evidence base from which to make more informed purchasing decisions.

 Here are a few of the major considerations:

 Specialty versus General

 Specialists often require more focused systems than primary care physicians.
 For instance, specialists often see a narrower selection of patients, so they don’t need charting features that cover a wide range of possible conditions or E&M coding assistance for treatments they will never administer.
 Specialists often simply need less functionality so they can do more, faster.
 If an EHR system has specific charting templates for that specialty, the physician will spend less time sorting through unnecessary functions, and more time with the patient.

 Certain specialties, such as ophthalmologists, are particularly unsatisfied with the current crop of first generation EHR systems, as evidenced by their ranking on a recent KLAS survey.